vsshetter/M2_Embsys/Project/2_Architecture/README.md

   * Light-emitting diode (LED) is a widely used standard source of light in electrical equipment.
 It has a wide range of applications ranging
    from your mobile phone to large advertising billboards.
 They mostly find applications in devices that show the time and display different types of data.
   * LEDs allow the current to flow in the forward direction and blocks the current in the reverse direction.Here, 2 leds are used for confermation of opening and closing of         valve.
+  # Resistors
+  * A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
+    In electronic circuits, resistors are used to reduce current flow, adjust signal levels, divide voltages, bias active elements, and
+    terminate transmission lines, among other uses.Resistors are common elements of electrical networks and electronic circuits and are ubiquitous in electronic equipment.Practical resistors as discrete components can be composed of various compounds and forms.
+    Resistors are also implemented within integrated circuits.Here we used 100 ohm 2 resistors that connected to 2 leds.
+  # Voltmeter
+  * voltmeter, instrument that measures voltages of either direct or alternating electric current on a scale usually graduated in volts, millivolts (0.001 volt), or kilovolts       (1,000 volts).
+Many voltmeters are digital, giving readings as numerical displays.Here,voltmeter is used to change the voltage levels.
+  # Potentiometer
+  * A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
+If only two terminals are used, one end and the         wiper, it acts as a variable resistor or rheostat.Here,they are used to measure displacement in any direction.
+Linear potentiometers linearly measure displacement and rotary     potentiometers measure rotational displacement.